Despite the panic in Kabul, Biden defends the US withdrawal from Afghanistan.

 “The Taliban will undoubtedly target me since I served in the army.”

-The United States, stunned by the Afghan government’s fast collapse, has dispatched 6,000 troops to oversee the safe departure of embassy personnel as well as Afghans who worked as translators or in other support jobs.
+The US has dispatched 6,000 troops to oversee the safe departure of embassy personnel as well as Afghans working as interpreters and other support personnel.

 Charter flights were also organized by other governments, including France, Germany, and Australia.